Strengthening pathways to action for just and sustainable livestock systems.

 CRILS is committed to ensuring this process is participatory and that the spaces and events we host are free of bigotry, oppression, and brutality in all forms.

-Click below to find out about CRILS activities in 2023-2024.
+Read our report to find out about CRILS activities in 2023-2024:

-In person at RVC, London
+In person at SOAS, London

 Join our interactive online workshops to share and discuss your work